March 27, 2023

 STEP TWO: Sprinkle the cinnamon apples over the top of the cheesecake mixture in the baking dish.

-STEP ONE: Mix together flour, baking powder, and brown sugar by pulsing in the bowl of a food processor.
+STEP ONE: Mix the flour, baking powder, and brown sugar by pulsing in the bowl of a food processor.

 STEP TWO: Cut the butter into tablespoon-size pieces and add to the food processor.